systemetric/robocon.uk/src/pages/news/robocon-2026-patch1.md

 issues.
 Please report any bugs you find to us, so we can release further patches for them.

-The patch file is available to download [here](https://github.com/systemetric/patches/releases/download/2026_p5/RoboCon2026_p5.py)
+The patch files are available to download [here](https://github.com/systemetric/patches/releases/download/2026_p5/RoboCon2026_p5.py)

+This patch is split into two files, most teams should only need the first.

+- `RoboCon2026_p5.py`, primary release, all teams should apply this one.
+- `RoboCon2026_p5_docs.py`, supplemental to the former, **only use this one if you don't have on-brain documentation, accessed via the "docs" button on the brain homepage**

 To apply this patch, follow the instructions in
 [our documentation](https://docs.robocon.uk/tools/patching-the-robot/).